Published on 1/8/2021 Modified on 8/5/2022

 - Sesame seeds: Assi Roasted Sesame Seeds

-Tried this recipe and loved it?
+Did you enjoy this Korean Spicy Fish Cake Stir-Fry recipe?
 Check out some of my other delicious recipes:

 Korean Spicy Fish Cake Stir-Fry, Eomuk Bokkeum